kunhwiko/concepts/systems/networks-part-1.md

 ##### A and CNAME Records
 ```
-A Records
-  a) A mapping of a hostname to one or more IP addresses.
+A Records     : A mapping of a hostname to one or more IP addresses.

-CNAME Records
-  a) An alias from one domain to another.
+CNAME Records : An alias from one domain to another.
 ```

 ##### Address Resolution Protocol (ARP)